Article

 The difference between the two platforms is not in format — it is in the philosophy each algorithm was built on:

-• Instagram Reels: built on the "social graph" — knows who you know and distributes based on your existing relationships first
+• Instagram Reels: built on the "social graph" — knows who you know and distributes based on your existing relationships first.
+Its golden signal is DM shares: if someone sends your Reel to a friend and the friend opens it and watches, the algorithm immediately multiplies reach by 4x

-• TikTok: built on the "interest graph" — does not care who you are or who you know, only what keeps the viewer in front of the screen
+• TikTok: built on the "interest graph" — does not care who you are or who you know, only what keeps the viewer in front of the screen.
+Video completion rate is the absolute king

 The same video with the same quality and hashtags was published on two brand-new accounts (zero followers) simultaneously: